 If you walk slightly further south, fragments of goniatites can be seen in the base of the sandstones.
 These are about 65 to 150m south of the stream at the base of the cliff, and they also outcrop 200m south of the stream on the foreshore.

-Wanson Mouth is dominated by Carboniferous grey shales and sandstones from the Crackington Formation (~310 mya).
-The age is from Arnsbergian (Late Missisipian) to Langsettian (Early Pennsylvanian).
+Wanson Mouth is dominated by Silesian (Upper Carboniferous) grey shales and sandstones from the Crackington Formation (~310 mya).
+The age is from Namurian stage (Arnsbergian Substage) to the Westphalian Stage (Langsettian Substage)

 The rocks consist of mostly mudstones and shales, with thin layers of sandstones in between.
 Thin, inconsistent and vertical beds of black shale are clearly visible within the cliff, and this is where most of the more fragile, crushed fossils can be seen.
 Solid fossils, such as goniatites, are mostly found in the mudstones.
 Please note this is a PRIVATE beach and hammering the bedrock is not permitted.